Updated: Mar 31

 Our children can't spot mis-information if they haven't heard the truth.
 So we have a duty to expose our children to The Word.
 Whether that's daily devotions, youth groups, or scripture based classes, our children must be exposed to the truth on an ongoing basis and see us consuming the word right along with them.
 Seeing us seeking God's truth in the Bible is one of the best ways for our children to know where truth is found.

-Do you have regular time for sharing Biblical truth with your kids beyond just Sunday School?
+Have you scheduled regular time for sharing Biblical truth with your kids beyond just sunday school?

 They are at a stage in life where they are beginning to reason for themselves and a simple, "I don't know" or "I said so" will drive them to find the answers on their own.
 At this stage in life it is important to stop and ask, what does the bible say?
 Then spend time with your child researching the subject with them.
 Start with "Is that actually in the Bible?"
 For example, I've heard people say "God helps those who help themselves" is scripture.
 In this age, we have amazing capabilities to look that up across versions of the Bible and know that regardless of the version you'll not find that phrase.